Health-RI/The-FAIR-Metroline/pages/metroline_steps/register_structural_metadata.md

 {% include info-box.html type="example" title="Example" text=infobox_text1%}

-### Step 2 - Select the most appropriate data repository
+### Step 2 - Select the most appropriate data repository for publishing
 Once the codebook is ready, you can determine where and how it should be published.
 Structural metadata can be published in various forms, and the  most suitable option often depends on the specific context of the research project and the [FAIRification objectives]({{site.baseurl}}/metroline_steps/define_fairification_objectives).
 For certain projects, it might be practical to publish the codebook together with the research data in a repository, creating a cohesive and accessible package.
 However, in some projects where data cannot be published (e.g. due to privacy concern, legal restrictions, or intellectual property rights), it is appropriate to publish the codebook independently in a specialised catalogue, such as [ART-DECOR](https://art-decor.org/ad/#/covid19f-/datasets/dataset).
 When selecting a repository or catalogue: